kirtimd/frogger-arcade-game/README.md

 To move the player, use the arrow keys on your keyboard.

 ## My Contribution
 I have implemented all of the Player class and part of the Enemy class(constructor and update()).
-Essentially, I have written the logic behind how the player and bugs move, how collisions are detected, and whether the game progresses or resets.
+Essentially, I have written the code for how the player and bugs move, how collisions are detected, and whether the game progresses or resets.
 The rest belongs to Udacity.

 ## Upcoming Additions/Improvements
 * Levels, with increasing difficulty :